Azure/azure-powershell/src/Compute/Compute/help/Set-AzVMDiskEncryptionExtension.md

 ```

 ### -VolumeType
 Specifies the type of virtual machine volumes on which to perform encryption operation: OS, Data, or All.
+Values are case insenstive.

 Linux: The **VolumeType** parameter is required when encrypting Linux virtual machines, and must be set to a value ("Os", "Data", or "All") supported by the Linux distribution.

-Windows: The **VolumeType** parameter may be omitted, in which case the operation defaults to All; if the VolumeType parameter is present for a Windows virtual machine, it must be set to either All or OS.
+Windows: The **VolumeType** parameter may be omitted, in which case the operation defaults to All; if the VolumeType parameter is present for a Windows virtual machine, it must be set to either All, Data or OS.
+For encrypting only data disks using the "Data" as volumetype, the OS disk must be encrypted first using "OS" as volumeType.

 ```yaml
 Type: System.String